Sweet, Victoria. God’s Hotel. Riverhead New York 2012. NF;5/13

 The story is “Dr. S”‘s professional and spiritual growth, alongside the decline of the physical institution (PLOT ALERT) and its ultimate replacement with a new age gorgeous facility embodying all the euphemisms of wellness, health care, privacy, deinstitutionalization, and the disappearance of professional boundaries (END PLOT ALERT).
 The third story woven into the other two is of a profession changing, mostly for the worse.

 Dr. S becomes fascinated with medieval medicine, which appears to her to recognize holistic and spiritual values the modern profession has long given up.
 She describes an autopsy where all the organs are weighed and catalogued, at the end of which she can’t account for the important missing piece: life.
 Anima.
 Helpfully guiding us with dozens of etymologic explanations, she describes working part-time on her PhD in history of medicine exploring the methods of a 14th century medical nun called Hildegard.
 It’s a process of returning the heart and soul to modern technical medicine.
 All fine.
 But why is this so-often-repeated line of thinking more impressive than usual?
 It’s a serious doctor, a good doctor, questioning her profession and looking for an alternative.
 If she were a flaky hair-transplant or chelation therapy advocate nobody would take her seriously.
-But she practices no-nonsense biological middle-of-the-road internal medicine so we pay attention.
+But she practices no-nonsense biological middle-of-the-road internal medicine.
+So if we are informed we properly tend to pay attention.

-She describes the ascendancy of the medical (distinct from nursing) approach during the century of the French and American revolution, with its change from an agricultural metaphor to an industrial one.
+She describes the ascendancy of the medical (distinct from nursing) approach during the 18th century, the time of the French, American, and industrial revolutions, with its change from an agricultural metaphor to an industrial one.
 Patients, and a little bit wide-eyed willingness to do the pilgrimage to Santiago de Compostela, inform several honest and valuable spiritual lessons which we presume she applies in her personal life although they are presented as professional growth.
 It’s the nature of the individual that’s important, she tells us on page 111 (which sounds familiar and welcome to someone struggling to loosen the iron grip of population-based evidence).
 Roles repeat: who- and whatever we are have been here before and will be here again.
 The continent between Europe and Asia didn’t exist for medievals, although they knew the world was round.
 Such continents are still out there to be discovered.

 I’d be interested to know how fearlessly she has named names.
 There is some merciless trashing of medical administrators and consultants.